LeFrenchy5/Data-Analyst-Projects/Data Analyst vs Data Scientist - Python Project/README.md

 Data folder - Contains the jobs csv file, a zip file of the data and the kaggle link

-Data job Pyhton- Contains the full python project with insights
+Data job Python- Contains the full python project with insights

 Screenshots - Contains all the projects screenshots